 The matches were 60-over encounters, were played in red balls, and were held in England — the venue of the World Cup that would feature the two best teams of the ICC Trophy.
 The tournament started with two matches on May 22 — between Argentina and Singapore at Pickwick Cricket Club Ground, Birmingham and Hampton Road, Warwick, but the former is considered the first match.

 Just when it seemed that the pair had taken Argentina out of danger, the leg-breaks of Lawrence Young Ken Sen turned out to be more than a handful for the South Americans.
-Both set batsmen were dismissed, and wicket-keeper Derek Culley was left stranded as Young Ken Sen ran through the Argentines with five for 44.
-Argentina finished on 154 for nine.
+Both set batsmen were dismissed, and wicket-keeper Derek Culley was left stranded as Young Ken Sen ran through the Argentines with 5 for 44.
+Argentina finished on 154 for 9.

-The tail did not wag, and Singapore lost three wickets for one run before Rex Martens provided some support to Goh Swee Heng.
-Martens with Singapore still six short — but there was still some drama left in the humdinger as Houghton walked out to join Goh Swee Heng.
-The remaining seven runs were scored with four balls to spare.
+The tail did not wag, and Singapore lost 3 wickets for 1 run before Rex Martens provided some support to Goh Swee Heng.
+Martens with Singapore still 6 short — but there was still some drama left in the humdinger as Houghton walked out to join Goh Swee Heng.
+The remaining seven runs were scored with 4 balls to spare.

-Elsewhere, Canada piled up 185 (Cecil Marshall showing the way with 77) before John Vaughan (four for 33) and Marshall (three for 16) routed Malaysia for 141.
+Elsewhere, Canada piled up 185 (Cecil Marshall showing the way with 77) before John Vaughan (4 for 33) and Marshall (3 for 16) routed Malaysia for 141.

 Argentina 154 for 9 in 60 overs (Tony Ferguson 43; Young Ken Sen 5 for 44) lost to Singapore 155 for 9 in 59.2 overs (Goh Swee Heng 40*; Alan Morris 4 for 25) by 1 wicket.